by J. Scott Olmsted - Friday, June 26, 2015

-The actions in Times Square on June 19 lead Ben Carter, executive director of Dallas Safari Club, to question the rationale of the Department of the Interior.
+The actions in Times Square on June 19 lead Ben Carter, executive director of Dallas Safari Club (DSC), to question the rationale of the DOI.
 Rather than destroy the ivory in a publicity stunt, says Carter, the ivory confiscated under due process of law could be sold on the open market, and profits realized from its sale could be poured into actual conservation.
 The same can be said for the stockpiles of confiscated ivory held in countries across Africa: rather than destroy it, as urged by Jewell and Ashe, nations could sell it under controlled circumstances and use money earned to fund anti-poaching efforts.
 The sale of lawfully confiscated ivory also could reduce the price of ill-gotten ivory on the black market, say hunter-conservationists.

 African elephant ivory—including legally hunted trophies and certain noncommercial items that meet specific requirements—can be imported to the United States.
 The U.S. government does, however, prohibit commercial importation, and it regulates domestic trade of raw ivory and ivory products.

 For questions/comments about American Hunter magazine, please e-mail: